Kloudless/file-picker/README.md

 ---|---
 `loader` | Contains the script that an application includes to load the File Explorer.
 `explorer` | Contains the File Explorer assets that the `loader` loads in an iframe.
 Only customize this when [self-host](#self-hosting) the File Explorer.
-`template` | Contains a template to customize the styles and other scripts loaded on the File Explorer page.
-Check our notes regarding [customizing the explorer page](#customizing-the-explorer-page) for more information.

 #### Build options